Home How to Register SIM Card in the Philippines?

 Corporations may also register a SIM needed for their day-to-day business.

-Since telcos already have the data they need of postpaid subscribers, users are only required to confirm their information needed in the SIM registration through the telco’s platform or website.
+Telcos already have the necessary data for postpaid subscribers, so users only need to confirm their information for SIM registration through the telco’s platform or website.

 SIM Card Registration in Remote Areas

 For those in remote areas with limited internet connectivity, the DICT, NTC, DILG, and DepEd, including telcos, will help in SIM Registration.
-Please be updated of the topic in your local areas.
+Please be updated on the topic in your local areas.

 What are the penalties for false information and fraudulent IDs used for registration?